magicfoo/codan/README.md

 # Codan the Barbarian
-A code analyzer providing the axe you need to cut fat in large and/or challenging codebases.
+A code analyzer providing the axe you need to cut out the fat of large and/or challenging codebases.

 ## Requirements
 - Python 3.8